ChristophSchmidl/software-security/exam-preparation/README.md

 * Literature:
 	* [SAGE: whitebox fuzzing for security testing](http://queue.acm.org/detail.cfm?id=2094081)
 	* [The Apple goto fail vulnerability: lessons learned](http://www.dwheeler.com/essays/apple-goto-fail.html)
+		* The Apple “goto fail” vulnerability refers to a security update on 2014-02-21 by apple for its implementation of SSL/TLS.
+The vulnerability is formally named CVE-2014-1266
+		* The problem was the second (duplicate) “goto fail”.
+The indentation here is misleading; since there are no curly braces after the “if” statement, the second “goto fail” is always executed.
+In context, that meant that vital signature checking code was skipped, so both bad and good signatures would be accepted.
+The extraneous “goto” caused the function to return 0 (“no error”) when the rest of the checking was skipped; as a result, invalid certificates were quietly accepted as valid.
+		* This vulnerability introduced man-in-the-middle attacks
+		* The vulnerability could have been introduced by accident, by a wrong merge or on purpose in order to sell it as a zero-day exploit
+		* Some people blame the goto statement itself for this but based on prior studies, goto actually improved C code when it was used in a reasonable manner
+		* **Countermeasure 1: Negative testing in test cases (dynamic analysis)**.
+Writing tests which should fail and not solely rely on tests which succeed all the time.
+For example, writing tests with certificates which should get rejected.
+		* **Countermeasure 2: Properly detect and check unreachable code, e.g., via warning flags (static analysis)**.
+There is also a problem with a certain version with gcc that it no longer gives warnings about unreachable code although the flag is enabled.
+Therefore developers should use multiple analysis tools.
+		* **Countermeasure 3: Always use braces, at least if it’s not the same line (static analysis)**.
+There are different coding guidelines to this.
+You do not have to use curly braces for if statements all the time but it seems good practice to do so.
+		* **Countermeasure 4: Use coverage analysis (dynamic analysis)**.
+If you [are considering applying] statement coverage, [reaching] 100% is the minimal objective.
+Statement coverage can be useful for detecting ‘dead code’, i.e. code that cannot be executed at all.
+Statement coverage can [also] reveal missing test cases.
+		* **Countermeasure 5: Forbid misleading indentation (static analysis)**.
+		* **Countermeasure 6: Detect duplicate lines in source code (static analysis)**
+		* **Countermeasure 7: Change error-handling idiom or switch to a safer language to use exceptions (static analysis)**.
+The authors propose using specialized C macros that make the idiom much easier to apply.
+		* **Countermeasure 8: Make access failure the default (static analysis)**.
+An overlooked basic problem of the 'goto fail' code was the assumption of success until failure was proven.
+If failure was assumed until success was proven, the bug would not have existed.
+		* **Countermeasure 9: Manual review (static analysis)**

 ### Lecture 12 - Program Verification & Guest lecture by Wil Michiels (NXP/TUE) on Obfuscation - Dec 8